timtiemens/secretshare/Readme.md

 -----

    There are two main ways to use the application: split and combine.
-   Split takes a secret (number or string) and splits it into 'n'shares.
+   Split takes a secret (number or string) and splits it into 'n' shares.
    Combine takes 'k' of 'n' shares and re-creates the secret (number or string).

    a. split  - To display usage: